joamafer/SwiftTips/README.md

 ## Files in Documents folder.

 Files placed in the Documents folder are automatically backed up to iCloud.
-The backup process may not start instantly which is why you do not see your app's iCloud storage.
+The backup process may not start instantly which is why you don't see your app's iCloud storage.
-Use this code to exclude a file from the auto backup.
+Use this code to exclude a file from the auto backup:

 ``try! filePath.setResourceValue(true, forKey: NSURLIsExcludedFromBackupKey)``

 Source: https://developer.apple.com/library/ios/documentation/FileManagement/Conceptual/FileSystemProgrammingGuide/FileSystemOverview/FileSystemOverview.html

-## Example about strong and weak variables:
+## Example about `strong` and `weak` properties:

 Imagine our object is a dog, and that the dog wants to run away (be deallocated).